hyperledger/fabric/docs/source/create_channel/create_channel_test_net.md

 export CORE_PEER_ADDRESS=localhost:7051
 ```

-In order to use the peer CLI, we also need to modify the `FABRIC_CONFIG_PATH`:
+In order to use the CLI, we also need to modify the `FABRIC_CONFIG_PATH`:
 ```
 export FABRIC_CFG_PATH=$PWD/../config/
 ```
 To join the test network peer from `Org1` to the channel `channel1` simply pass the genesis block in a join request:
 ```
-peer channel join -b ./channel-artifacts/channel1.block
+cli channel join -b ./channel-artifacts/channel1.block
 ```
 When successful, the output of this command contains the following:
 ```